-As part of the work to inform our ongoing Brownfield Land Register, an annual ‘call for sites’ will be made around the spring of each year alongside the Strategic Housing and Economic Land Availability Assessment.
+As part of the work to inform our ongoing Brownfield Land Register, an annual ‘call for sites’ will be made alongside the Strategic Housing and Economic Land Availability Assessment.

 Applications for permission in principle (if your site is already on Part 1 of the Register) should be made through the Planning Portal (where forms will be available in due course)